What is a hysteroscopy?

 Is a hysteroscopy painful?

-An outpatient hysteroscopy can be uncomfortable and therefore you may wish to take paracetamol or ibuprofen and hour before the procedure.
+An outpatient hysteroscopy can be uncomfortable and therefore women may wish to take paracetamol or ibuprofen and hour before the procedure.
 It may be necessary to insert local anaesthesia into the cervix if a gentle stretch (dilatation) is required to allow the hysteroscope to be inserted.

 What can I expect after a hysteroscopy?